open-pay/openpay-woocommerce/openpay-cards/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Provides a Credit Card Payment Gateway through Openpay for WooCommerce.
+Provides a credit card payment method with Openpay for WooCommerce.

 == Installation ==
 For more information about this module go to: